 We feel very strongly that children should respect one another, understand differences and similarities in each other.
 We encourage children to express their feelings positively, begin to understand the opinions and needs of others through discussion with their peers and by the examples set by our highly qualified practitioners.

 The world is full of questions and interests.
 Our nursery is designed to encourage this with lots of activities to stimulate inquisitive little minds and our caring practitioners are on hand to help them find the answers.

 We have worked very hard to create environments both in and outdoors that provide children with the opportunities to safely explore and investigate.
-From mud kitchens to growing vegetables, inquisitive minds will learn how things work, grow, and evolve.
+Inquisitive minds will learn how things work, grow, and evolve.

 Here at Bridgwater & Taunton College Childcare Centre we are passionate about children learning outside, as the saying goes ‘there is no such thing as bad weather just the wrong clothes’.